mjhoffmeister/blog/_jacob_cycle/2024-03-03-isaac-and-the-philistines.md

 > <sup>18</sup> And Isaac dug again the wells of water that had been dug in the days of Abraham his father, which the Philistines had stopped after the death of Abraham.
 And he gave them the names that his father had given them.
+>
+> --Genesis 26:18 (ESV)

 Isaac and his camp, now separated from the Philistines in Gerar and the relative protection from the famine there, is in need of water.
-He re-digs the wells that the Philistines had filled to spite Abraham and restores their names, which might re-stablish ownership rights.[^28] His journey echoes elements of Abram, Hagar, and Ishmael's.
+He re-digs the wells that the Philistines had filled to spite Abraham and restores their names, which might have re-established ownership rights.[^28] His journey echoes elements of Abram, Hagar, and Ishmael's.

 ### Esek: contention